Site icon Our Breathing Planet

 Jelly Ear Physical Description

-The Jelly Ear is an intriguing variety of fungus.
+The Jelly Ear unquestionably constitutes an intriguing variety of fungus.
 It fully merits the attention it garners from those who encounter it.
 It further does so due to several factors.
 Its sheer size qualifies as one of those.
 Though by no means the largest, it’s an above-average sized specimen.

-Individual specimens sometimes attain a diameter of as much as 3.5 in (9 cm).
+Individual specimens sometimes attain a diameter measuring as much as 3.5 in (9 cm).
 Most, however, tend to remain slightly smaller than that.
-It also achieves a thickness of up to 0.12 in (3 mm).
-Each specimen, though, tends to develop in its own unique exact shape.
+The species also achieves a thickness of up to 0.12 in (3 mm).
+Each example, though, tends to develop in its own entirely unique exact shape.

-But overall, examples of the species develop as a shape often compared to that of a floppy human ear.
+But overall, members of the species develop as a shape often compared by observers to that of a floppy human ear.
 That therefore serves as the origin of the most often used name.
-Some examples, though, occasionally display a different shape.
+Some examples, though, occasionally display a somewhat different shape.
 These typically appear cup-shaped.

-Most examples of the Jelly Ear attach themselves laterally to a surface.
-This means these do not possess a stalk.
+Most specimens of the highly distinctive Jelly Ear attach themselves laterally to a surface.
+This means that these do not possess a stalk.
 A small percentage of them, do, however, develop this feature.
 Among these less common forms, the stalk nevertheless remains extremely short in length.

 Source: https://bit.ly/3aTFf7q Photo: Henk Monster CCL: https://bit.ly/39php2X